JetBrains/kotlin-web-site/pages/docs/reference/map-operations.md

 # Map Specific Operations

-In [maps](collections-overview.html), both keys and values are user-defined.
-They can be instances of any type.
+In [maps](collections-overview.html), types of both keys and values are user-defined.
 Key-based access to map entries enables various map-specific processing capabilities from getting a value by key to separate filtering of keys and values.
 On this page, we provide descriptions of the map processing functions from the standard library.